hillar/pigsty-moloch-plugin/README.md

 * keepaliveagentModuleLocation

-  if you do not want to polute your capture machine with modules what are already there, just point on them see sample config if not set, plugin looks for them as installed with 'npm install ... -g'
+  if you do not want to polute your capture machine with modules what are already there, just point on them

+  see sample config

+  if not set, plugin looks for them as installed with 'npm install ... -g'

 * eventQueueMaxSize int

-  how many events to keep in prededup queue default is 128
+  how many events to keep in prededup queue

+  default is 128

 * minFreeMemory int bytes
 * maxHeapSize int bytes

-  if you set those and the limit is reached, plugin will emit error, tells the spooler that it is full and pauses (no seppuku), recovery possible but not quarantied have some log collecting/parsing/monitoring/whatever running
+  if you set those and the limit is reached, plugin will emit error, tells the spooler that it is full and pauses (no seppuku), recovery possible but not guaranteed

+  have some log collecting/parsing/monitoring/whatever running

 * maxKeepAliveSockets int

-  how many sockets to keep open with elasticsearch default is 20
+  how many sockets to keep open with elasticsearch

+  default is 20

 * printStatstoConsole true/false